 Construction of the project would result in direct and indirect impacts on trees protected under county and local plans and ordinances.
 Several protected tree species also receive protection as the dominant species within special-status plant communities (also discussed in Impact BIO #3, with quantifications of tree-dominated communities in Table 3.7-11).
 The trees within the special-status plant communities that overlap the project footprint would be directly affected during construction.
-This includes the areas within the CCNM Design Option, the Refined CCNM Design Option, and the engineering and design refinements.
+This includes the areas within the CCNM Design Option and the Refined CCNM Design Option.